Jahnavi-ram/LAUSD_public_data/final.md

 This investigation revealed **ZIP-level and regional inequities** in LAUSD’s 2018–2019 school seat allocation:

-- Some areas — especially in **South Bay, East LA, and the outskirts** — had **repeated underperformance**, with 0% seat offers or massive unplaced demand.
+- Some areas, especially in **South Bay, East LA, and the outskirts** — had **repeated underperformance**, with 0% seat offers or massive unplaced demand.
 - Students applying **outside their ZIP** dominate applications, yet **local students were favored**, with a 10%+ better success rate.
 - Certain ZIPs are **statistical outliers** in a system meant to serve all equitably.